Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 	}
 	````

-	> **Note:** You are using a capability of .NET called **LINQ** (language-integrated query) to write strongly-typed query expressions against these collections - which will execute code against the database and return objects that you can program against.
+	>**Note:** You are using a capability of .NET called **LINQ** (language-integrated query) to write strongly-typed query expressions against these collections - which will execute code against the database and return objects that you can program against.

 	> For more information about LINQ, please visit the [msdn site](http://msdn.microsoft.com/en-us/library/bb397926&#040;v=vs.110&#041;.aspx).

 1. Transform the collection of genres to a list.
 To do this, replace the following code:

-	_(Code Snippet - ASP.NET MVC Models and Data Access - Ex1 Store Index ToList)_
+	(Code Snippet - _ASP.NET MVC 4 Models and Data Access - Ex1 Store Index ToList_)

 	<!-- mark:10-12 -->
 	````C#
 	public ActionResult Index()